smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 messages themselves.

-To make the IBM i Job ID associated with each individual message available, the IBM i LSAM defines some of its \$-Special variables, representing the ability of the LSAM Message Management server to find and use the correct IBM i Job ID.
+To make the IBM i Job ID associated with each individual message available, the IBM i LSAM defines some of its $-Special variables, representing the ability of the LSAM Message Management server to find and use the correct IBM i Job ID.
 The predefined LSAM variable named
-\$IBM JOB ID could be inserted into the JOB keyword value, and this particular predefined variable is already formatted as required by the JOB keyword.
+$IBM JOB ID could be inserted into the JOB keyword value, and this particular predefined variable is already formatted as required by the JOB keyword.
 So, within a Message Management Event command field, or from a Captured Data Response Rule linked to a Message Management Parameter record, the command syntax would look like this:

-SMAJOBMSG TEXT(\'Detail msg\') STSMSGID(SMA0035) JOB(\$IBM JOB ID)
+SMAJOBMSG TEXT('Detail msg') STSMSGID(SMA0035) JOB($IBM JOB ID)

 Notice that the spaces within the predefined variable name are required and anticipated - it must be spelled exactly like this.
-There are also other LSAM \$-Special variable names that can be used to represent each part of an IBM i Job ID.
-Additional information about \$-Special variables can be found within the LSAM documentation under the following
+There are also other LSAM $-Special variable names that can be used to represent each part of an IBM i Job ID.
+Additional information about $-Special variables can be found within the LSAM documentation under the following
 headings: